 Assessment tasks include:

-750 written essay plan submitted to tutor for formative feedback
+750 written data collection plan submitted to tutor for formative feedback

-2500 word essay on a social justice issue and implications for practice (100%)
+2500 word essay outlining data collection, interpretation and implications for practice (100%)

 |No Exam Information